aarant/nescient/README.rst

 * **transparent**: The means with which Nescient encrypts and packs files is documented, and the algorithms used are tested both against official test vectors and arbitrary data to ensure correctness.

 * **fast**: All core crypto code is written in Cython and compiled to C extensions, making it fast enough to be practically usable for large files.
+The fastest cipher modes achieve speeds of 10 cycles/byte.

 Nescient supports the following packing modes: